graphcommerce-org/graphcommerce/.changeset/swift-fireants-hear.md

 ---
-"@graphcommerce/magento-graphql": patch
+'@graphcommerce/magento-graphql': patch
 ---

-Added a magentoVersion configuration value to be able to differentiate features based on the Magento version
+Added a `magentoVersion` configuration value to be able to differentiate features based on the Magento version.